Tulip-Dev/tulip/doc/user/functions.rst

 Example files
 -------------

-In this part, we will present the functionality with an example.
+In this part, we present the functionality with an example.
 To this end, the two following files have been used :

 :download:`nodes.csv <./_documents/nodes.csv>`::